exercism/gh-notifications-manager/README.md

 bin/manage export
 ```

-This will create a `subscriptions.json` file containing the Exercism repos and their subscription status.
+This will create a `subscriptions.json` file containing the (unarchived) Exercism repos and your subscription status.
 **It is recommended that you back up this file before continuining**.

 ### subscriptions.json file